 Georges Méliès was one of the pioneering figures of film, who is often credited as the man who single-handedly invented special effects on film.
+Sadly, his amazing talent is relatively unknown today.
+Though Martin Scorcese did try with his movie Hugo.

 Having started his career as an illusionist and a magician, Méliès became intrigued by the newly-invented cinematograph made by the Lumière brothers early on and started utilizing his knowledge of illusionism to create vibrant new worlds and tickle the imagination of an entire generation of future filmmakers.